minprog/webprogrammeren/Problems/0 Movies/movies.md

 ## Collaboration notice

-If you've collaborated with another student on this problem, please note their full name (first and last) below.
+If you've collaborated with another student on this problem, please note their full name (first and last), and their studentnumber below.
 Otherwise it suffices to simply note: `-`

+Name:
+<textarea name="form[partner]" rows="1" required></textarea>

+Studentnumber:
 <textarea name="form[partner]" rows="1" required></textarea>